Spacetime defects and group momentum space: Conical defects in anti-de Sitter space

 \section{Conical defects in anti-de Sitter space}

-For completeness let us discuss conical defects in anti-de Sitter space.
-In this case the situation is completely analogous to de Sitter space and hence we will be very brief.
-We again study the generalization of a null defect from the 2+1-dimensional case \cite{Cai:1999} to 3+1 dimensions.\\ For simplicity we adopt $\Lambda = -3$.
-Then the metric for a stationary massive defect in 3+1 dimensions \cite{Dehghani:2002,Mello:2012}, analogous to a particle in 2+1 dimensions \cite{Jackiw:1984}, in the static anti-de Sitter coordinates has the form
+For completeness let us also discuss conical defects in anti-de Sitter space, with $\Lambda < 0$.
+In this case the situation is very similar to the de Sitter case and therefore we will be very brief.
+We again study the generalization of a massless defect from 2+1-dimensions \cite{Cai:1999} to 3+1 dimensions.

+For brevity we set $\Lambda = -3$.
+Then the metric of a static massive defect in 3+1 dimensions \cite{Dehghani:2002,Mello:2012}, analogous to a particle in 2+1 dimensions \cite{Jackiw:1984}, in static anti-de Sitter coordinates has the form

 and describes a cosmic string of rest energy density $\mu$ and the deficit angle $8\pi\mu$.
-One expands it to the first power in $\mu$ and transforms to the embedding coordinates
+One may expand it to the first power in $\mu$ and transform to embedding coordinates